 These recipes make up full meals without any animals.
 Whether you're aiming to cut down on meat consumption, or you follow a vegan or vegetarian diet, this is your one-pot guide to veg-friendly Instant Pot success.

 This stew is vegan and vegetarian-friendly, plus it's easy on the budget.
 It features plenty of good-for-you plant protein from split peas.
 Plus, you probably have most of the ingredients for it hiding out in the pantry right now.
 This is also a good one for the freezer, and it makes Meatless Mondays easy, breezy, and ultra-tasty.
 Recipe from Instant Pot Eats.

-Tacos and burritos are fine and dandy, but sometimes, the traditional flavours and ingredients of Mexican food are meant for soup.
-This tortilla soup is meat-free with pinto beans, black beans, lentils, and corn making up the bulk of it.
-Top off with your favourite garnishes.
+Tacos and burritos are fine and dandy, but sometimes, the traditional flavors and ingredients of Mexican food are meant for soup.
+This tortilla soup is meat-free with pinto beans, black beans, lentils, and corn makes up the bulk of it.
+Top off with your favorite garnishes.
 Slice some avocado to cool things down if you like.
 Recipe from Peas and Crayons.

 Curry is always a lovely one-pot meal.
-This vegan and gluten-free dish is bursting with tofu, pineapple, and delicious peanut sauce flavour for a satiating, savoury dish you'll want to eat all week.
+This vegan and gluten-free dish is bursting with tofu, pineapple, and delicious peanut sauce flavor for a satiating, savory dish you'll want to eat all week.
 You could easily swap tofu for chicken or beef if you're eating meat.
 Don't forget the crunchy cashew nuts!
 Recipe from Cook With Manali.

-What's your favourite one-pot meal to cook with a pressure cooker?
-Share with us below in comments.
+What's your favorite recipes for one-pot Instant Pot meals?
+Share with us below in the comments.